qala-io/cryptography-overview/programme/formats.md

 # ASN.1

-This is a generic format with which you can describe any structure by defining a scheme and a message that conforms to that scheme.
+ASN.1 is a generic format with which you can describe any structure by defining a scheme and a message that conforms to that scheme.
 The idea is the same as in [Google Protobuf](https://developers.google.com/protocol-buffers) or in XSD+XML.
 Here's an example of User scheme: